Tape vs Cloud Backup: Data Recovery in the Era of Covid-19

 What are the downsides to cloud backup?

 The initial move from on-premise to cloud backups can be time-consuming and labour-intensive.
 Organisations with limited resources may need to discuss third-party support to move the initial system to the cloud.
 Once the initial move to the cloud is complete, the data backup becomes automatic.
+Cost is both a plus and a minus.
+It just depends on the amount of data, the frequency of backups, and transmission speeds.
+When looking at a cloud storage solution, it is essential to look at all cost items before making a decision.

 Which backup solution is best?